wujoannec/fa21-cse110-lab4/expose/javascript/part2.md

     E. false, true becomes number 1.
 1 != 2
     F. true, boolean conversion of a non 0 number is true
 15. == is for equality checks where implicit conversions occur, while === is strict equality and there is no implicit conversion. types must match too
+16. (js file)
+17. Init newArr, in each iteration of loop, take the respective element of modifyArray and use the callback function to execute doSomething which doubles the element num.
+Push that to the newArr, which is returned at the end as [2,4,6]
+18.